Symptoms of heart attack vary. However, if you have severe chest pain for more than 15 minutes, assume it's a heart attack, and do the following: |

 What happens in the ambulance?

-Ambulances attending people with chest pain generally have a paramedic crew member trained in coronary resuscitation.
+Ambulances attending people with chest pain generally have a paramedic crew member trained in coronary (heart) resuscitation.
 They also have all the appropriate equipment and medicines, including a defibrillator, which can deliver a measured electric shock to your heart if a dangerous heart rhythm occurs.

 They will also have an ECG (electrocardiogram) monitor.
-They will set up an intravenous line (a soft tube placed inside a vein) so the paramedic can give you drugs quickly and effectively.
+They will set up an intravenous line (a soft tube placed inside a vein) so the paramedic can give you medicine quickly and effectively.
 You may be given aspirin and pain relief by the ambulance officer.

 What happens in hospital?

-You will be given medicine to help you recover.
+You'll be given medicine to help you recover.
 This may include a thrombolytic (clot busting) drug, which helps to break down the clot.
 You may need a procedure called an angioplasty to widen a coronary artery.

 You may be given medicine, including aspirin, which helps to reduce your risk of more clots developing.
 Further blood tests will be needed before you can go home.
 If there are no more problems you can look forward to going home in a few days.